Learn about Spanish food culture, Spanish meal times, the Mediterranean diet, and the famous Spanish siesta.

-When you’re in Spain, one phrase you’ll often hear in English (albeit pronounced with a Spanish accent) is Spain is different.
+When you’re in Spain, one phrase you’ll often hear in English (pronounced with Spanish accent) is Spain is different.
 When you live here, you’ll discover that this phrase rings true in many ways, but perhaps some of the quintessentially Spanish things many tourists first experience are the Spanish customs surrounding food.

 Some visitors observe this Spanish way of eating with curiosity if nothing else, while others absolutely love it.
 No matter how you feel about it, there’s one word that describes most popular Spanish foods: Mediterranean.
 Spaniards are proud of their Mediterranean diet and often talk about how they have the best and healthiest food in the world.
 Mediterranean cuisine is known for its many ingredients; typical meals feature fruit, vegetables, or legumes; plenty of bread, pasta, rice, and other grains; nuts, extra virgin olive oil, garlic, fish, seafood, various types of meat, cheese, yogurt, and, of course, wine.
 This varied diet, traditionally found around the Mediterranean Sea, is considered one of the healthiest in the world.

 Tourists will quickly realize that Spanish meal times are completely different from those found in other parts of the world.
 It’s important to remember this when you plan your activities for the day.
 In Spanish culture, breakfast is easily the least important meal, as it’s pushed back to 10 a.m.
-Many Spaniards skip breakfast, but if they do have one it’s usually something light and simple, such as coffee, hot chocolate, or fresh juice with a croissant, pastry, or toast with ham or tomato.
-Another traditional breakfast food you’ll often see in Spanish bars is churros, fried dough with sugar.
-After a light breakfast, between 10:30 a.m. and noon you’ll find the bars full of workers (of all stripes: office workers, construction workers, executives, etc.) taking their coffee break or pausa del café and enjoying a drink and a small snack to keep them going until lunchtime.
+Many Spaniards skip breakfast, but if they do have one it’s usually something light and simple, such as coffee, hot chocolate, or fresh juice with a croissant, pastry, or toast with ham and tomato.
+Another traditional breakfast food you’ll often see in Spanish bars are the so-called churros, fried dough with sugar.
+After a light breakfast (between 10:30 a.m. and noon) you’ll find the bars full of workers (of all stripes: office workers, construction workers, executives, etc.) taking their coffee break or pausa del café and enjoying a drink and a small snack to keep them going until lunchtime.

-Lunch is the most important time of the day, and the meal generally includes multiple courses of Spanish cuisine.
+Lunch is the most important meal of the day, and it generally includes multiple courses of Spanish cuisine.
 The first course is light, often soup or a salad, while the second course is more substantial, such as fish or meat.
-For dessert, options usually include fruit and sweet options like flan, arroz con leche, or cake, followed by coffee or a shot of a traditional liquor.
+For dessert, options usually include fruit and sweet recipes like the so-called flan (crème caramel), arroz con leche (rice pudding), or a piece of cake.
 The meal is always accompanied with bread, wine, and water.
 Lunch and the famous siesta take place between 2 and 4 p.m.
 That’s why we advise everyone who visits Spain to make their plans keeping in mind that most stores and other establishments are closed during this part of the day so the workers can go home to eat.
 Even though this break exists, nowadays siesta time is rarely used to sleep — instead, it’s used to get from one place to another, as people live farther and farther from their place of work.